 A 1964 Volkswagen Karmann Ghia landed in my lap in late 2013.
 I've been restoring it since then and documenting my steps along the way.
 Well, in the spring of 2016, I declared it "done", as in 98% done―are things like this ever really done, though?
-I was aiming for a stock restoration, so the Ghia now looks again like it did coming out of the factory in Osnabruck, Germany, in late 1963.
+I was aiming for a stock restoration, so the Ghia now again looks more or less like it did emerging from the factory in Osnabruck, Germany, in late 1963.

 "So, what do we have here?"
-I muttered 2½ years ago as the car marked its territory with oil spots on the garage floor.
+I muttered 3½ years ago as the car marked its territory with oil spots on the garage floor.
 Well, the engine is in the back.
 That was the first thing I learned, or maybe I kinda knew that; and it has four wheels.
 I exaggerate my former lack of VW knowledge only slightly.
 The other cars unfortunate enough to have been owned and tinkered on by me have all been American and, later, Japanese.
-The most mind-
+The most mind-altering aspect of that earlier transition was my need to learn metric tools.
+“Yeah, that looks like a 13-, 12-, or 11-mm nut … [pause to walk back with three wrenches].
+Dang, whadaya know; it’s a 14.”
+That learning curve was gentle in comparison to transitioning to an old German car with the engine in the back, the gas tank in the front under the hood, and no radiator.
+Things could get still weirder if you think about it: imagine if you had a Ghia in a right-hand-drive version, like in Australia.
+You'd be down under, driving on the wrong side of the road, sitting on the wrong side of the car with its engine in the back, shifting with the left hand ...
+I get vertigo and nausea just thinking about it.

 BEFORE.
-Actually, midway in the restoration, showing windshield, bumpers, and trim removed, dents pounded straight, but still the godawful holly-
+Actually, midway in the restoration, with the windshield, bumpers, and trim removed and dents pounded straight but still with the godawful holly-red paint job.

 There’s an old tale―involving someone driving an old VW through a heavily guarded border checkpoint somewhere in the Middle East―that goes something like this: